-The Group's shareholdings in the associate's equity shares are indirectly held by the Company through whollyowned subsidiaries.
+The Group's shareholdings in the associate's equity shares are indirectly held by the Company through wholly-owned subsidiaries.

-Call Rich Investments Limited, which is considered a material associate of the Group, is accounted for using the equity method.
+Call Rich Investments Limited, which is considered a material associate of the Group, is a strategic partner of the Group engaged in the manufacture of electronic products and is accounted for using the equity method.